Feel Good Fibre: What is it & why do we need it for a healthy gut?

 Adding superfoods to your diet can be an easy way to increase your fibre intake.

-- Baobab is nearly 50% fibre, half soluble and half insoluble, so adding a couple of teaspoons of sweet and citrussy baobab powder to a fresh smoothie or stirring through porridge is an easy way to top up.
+- Baobab powder is nearly 50% fibre, two thirds soluble and one third insoluble, so adding a couple of teaspoons of sweet and citrussy baobab powder to a fresh smoothie or stirring through porridge is an easy way to top up.
 (Baobab Powder is also a natural prebiotic that can help increase the diversity of our gut microbiomes - find out more here)

 - Moringa powder is 31% fibre so another good source.
 Its spinachy flavour makes it delicious added to green smoothies or used as a "superfood seasoning" on anything from pasta to casseroles, salads or soups